 AML Penalties for the Gaming and Gambling Industry

 All gambling businesses in the world are subject to a local or national AML regulation.
 The main purpose of these regulations is to minimize or eliminate money laundering and terrorist financing risks in this sector.
 These risks can be reduced by procedures such as Know Your Customer (KYC) and Customer Due Diligence (CDD) recommended by regulators.
-Enterprises in the Gaming and Gambling industry must comply with these regulations and obligations.
+Enterprises in the Gaming and Gambling industry must comply with these gambling regulations and obligations.
 If they do not, criminal proceedings are initiated against these institutions.

-Unfortunately, this is a fact that some gaming and gambling businesses do not comply with these regulations, so and criminal proceedings are initiated about them.
+Unfortunately, this is a fact that some gaming and gambling businesses do not comply with these regulations, so and criminal proceedings are initiated against them.
 A notable striking example is that The U.K. Gambling Commission stated that the two online gaming companies would pay a total of £ 2.8 million, as they are delayed in following their respective money laundering (AML) compliance programs.
 Osaka-based Platinum Gaming Ltd and London-based Gamesys Ltd did not implement adequate AML control and received this penalty because they did not protect their customers from possible gambling risks.
 In addition to this example, FinCEN has also criminalized some gambling industries that do not comply with the regulation.
 Between 2003 and 2014, FinCEN imposed three criminal penalties of $ 1.6 million against casinos.
 In contrast, between 2015 and 2016, he applied approximately $ 110 million in a criminal action to casinos and has made four major sanctions since 2016.

 Sanction Scanner AML Compliance For Gaming and Gambling Industries